In the previous section we completed a discussion on the 'heating effect of electric current'. In this section, we will see the 'lighting effect'.

 (ii) Because of the high temperature, tungsten will gradually evaporate.
 To avoid this, nitrogen is filled into the bulb at a low pressure.
 Nitrogen is used because it is an 'almost inert' gas and is abundantly available.

-9. Filament bulbs are also called incandescent bulbs
+9. Filament bulbs are also called incandescent bulbs.

 • 'Incandescent' means 'emitting light as a result of being heated'